CQCL/hugr/specification/hugr.md

 Note that an `and<0>` operation produces the constant value "true" and an `or<0>` operation produces the constant value "false".

-### Arithmetic Extension
+### Arithmetic Extensions

-The Arithmetic Extension provides types and operations for integer and floating-point operations.
+Types and operations for integer and floating-point operations are provided by a collection of extensions under the namespace `arithmetic`.

 We largely adopt (a subset of) the definitions of [WebAssembly 2.0](https://webassembly.github.io/spec/core/index.html),